how to make money with personal blog

 Ebooks: these could be placed as “guides” or courses that are even self-study.
 They’re written downloadables, probably in .pdf, .mobi, and/or .epub format.

 Printables: they are built to be printed away.
-They might be planners, cheat sheets, party invites, worksheets—anything that someone might buy to print and (probably) fill in.
+They might be planners, cheat sheets, party invites, worksheets—anything someone might buy to print and (probably) fill in.

 Software or phone software: unless you’re a designer, this probably isn’t the product you’ll first go for.
 But maybe it’s very lucrative for anyone to try later on.